 Lecturer, School of Psychology, University of Newcastle.

 I came to Australia in 2003 after completing a BSc (Hons) in Psychology at the University College London.
 I was in the process of finishing my PhD at the Institute of Psychiatry, King’s College London under the supervision of Professor Kieran Murphy, Professor Robin Murray and Professor Annette Karmiloff-Smith.
 My PhD investigated the behavioural phenotype and structural brain anatomy of children and adolescents with 22q11.2 deletion syndrome (Velo-cardio-facial syndrome) and Williams syndrome.
 I started my NHMRC and HMRI post-doctoral fellowship in the lab of Professor Ulrich Schall at the Centre for Brain and Mental Health Research at the University of Newcastle in 2006, continuing my work on 22q11.2 deletion syndrome and also learning new skills such as eyetracking methodologies.
 I am currently a Lecturer in the School of Psychology at the University of Newcastle, a registered Psychologist (PSY0001637472) and a registrar in Clinical Psychology.
 Over the last few years I have supervised more than 20 fourth year Honours students and postgraduate students at the University of Newcastle.
-I have authored (and co-authored) more than 20 publications.
+I have authored (and co-authored) more than 25 publications.

 Dr. Kathryn McCabe

 Postdoctoral Research Fellow, Youth Mental Health, Brain and Mind Research Institute, University of Sydney.

 Kathryn was awarded her PhD this year (2013) from the School of Medicine and Public Health at the University of Newcastle.
 Kathryn’s PhD investigated the development of a face processing remediation program for people with schizophrenia using visual scanpath technology under the supervision of Dr Carmel Loughland and A/Prof Mick Hunter.
 Kathryn completed a visiting fellowship at the Institute of Psychiatry, London, to conduct follow-up research with the children who participated in Linda’s PhD studies.
 Kathryn previously managed the Vision Laboratory at The Centre for Translational Neuroscience and Mental Health Research (CTNMH), and is experienced with visual scanning, electrophysiology, cognitive and clinical assessment as well as running studies with clinical populations.
 Kathryn is currently responsible for the quality assurance of the Australian Schizophrenia Research Bank.
 Kathryn’s main research interests include social cognition and visual processing, and exploring the basis of their impairment in different clinical populations.